 - When negotiating the certification requirements for Off-Campus Contracts, the student and the contract sponsor should take into consideration such factors as the quality of the institution, the level of courses to be taken, and the integration of the work into the student's academic program at New College. - A student may have trouble committing to or confirming all the details of an off-campus contract before arriving at the host institution.
-Students should submit new contracts, signed by their contract sponsors, to the Office of the Registrar when their schedules at the host institutions are finalized. - Students who are participating in the National Student Exchange (NSE) program register and pay tuition and fees at New College. - Because all New College students enroll full-time, the student must enroll in (and remain enrolled in) a minimum of 3 units or the equivalent of at least 12 semester hours (or 18 quarter hours). - Students are responsible for arranging to have their official transcripts (and any additional credential translation and/or evaluation documents) sent to the Office of the Registrar immediately at the end of the semester.
+Students should submit new contracts, signed by their contract sponsors, to the Office of the Registrar when their schedules at the host institutions are finalized. - Students who are participating in exchange programs such as the National Student Exchange (NSE) or that with the University of the West Indies (UWI), register and pay tuition and fees at New College.
+Such students may decide, in consultation with their faculty, to establish a mixed contract, consisting of both work at the off-campus institution and tutorials supervised by New College faculty. - Because all New College students enroll full-time, the student must enroll in (and remain enrolled in) a minimum of 3 units or the equivalent of at least 12 semester hours (or 18 quarter hours). - Students are responsible for arranging to have their official transcripts (and any additional credential translation and/or evaluation documents) sent to the Office of the Registrar immediately at the end of the semester.